Seven0492/ipinfo.io-API-sligthly-obfuscated-bash-code/README.md

  ./base64_encrypt.sh [TOKEN]

-Now, edit and replace [INSERT_BASE64_ENCRYPTED_TOKEN] in the first lines of ipinfo.sh with your encrypted token
+Now, edit and replace [INSERT_BASE64_ENCRYPTED_TOKEN] in the first lines of ipinfo.sh with your encrypted token.

 Now you can use it in multiple ways: